Sheepshead (card game): Granny hand

 When a player holds all or most of the top trump there is no way for the opposition to win.
 This unusually powerful hand is often derided for its ease of play; "My granny could win that hand."
 The hand still counts and is played out.

 In some circles, the player simply lays down the granny hand and the opponents conceding by acclamation.
-Even if not completely a granny hand, some circles permit a player to state that he believes he will take all of the remaining tricks (possibly requiring an explanation, say, "I have all of the remaining trump"), giving opponents an opportunity to object (say, if the calling player miscounted trump) -- forestalling the players from needing to play out the remainder of the hand.
+Even if not completely a granny hand, some circles permit a player to state that they believe they will take all of the remaining tricks (possibly requiring an explanation, say, "I have all of the remaining trump"), giving opponents an opportunity to object (say, if the calling player miscounted trump) -- forestalling the players from needing to play out the remainder of the hand.

 Bumping

-When a teammate uses a higher powered card to take a trick that already is already going to his/her team—usually when the trick is necessarily going to another teammate.
+When a teammate uses a higher powered card to take a trick that already is already going to their team—usually when the trick is necessarily going to another teammate.
 Sometimes this is unavoidable especially in cases where there is only one card of a particular suit left in a player's hand.
 Sometimes this is strategic, such as to place an opponent on each side of the picker and/or the partner.